bennetthardwick/website/content/blog/recoil-js-clone-from-scratch-in-100-lines/index.md

   - "beginner"
 ---

-Recoil is a slick new React library written by some people at Facebook that work on a tool called ["Comparison View"](https://www.youtube.com/watch?v=_ISAA_Jt9kI).
+Recoil is a slick new React library written by some people at Facebook that work on a tool called ["Comparison View."](https://www.youtube.com/watch?v=_ISAA_Jt9kI)
 It came about because of ergonomics and [performance issues with context](https://github.com/facebook/react/issues/14620) and `useState`.
 It's a very clever library, and almost everyone will find a use for it - check out this [explainer video](https://www.youtube.com/watch?v=_ISAA_Jt9kI) if you want to learn more.

-At first I was really taken a back by the talk of graph theory and the wondrous magic that Recoil performs, but after a while I started to see that maybe it's not that special after all.
+At first I was really taken aback by the talk of graph theory and the wondrous magic that Recoil performs, but after a while I started to see that maybe it's not that special after all.
 Here's my shot at implementing something similar!

 Before I get started, please note that the way I've implemented my Recoil clone is completely different to how the actual Recoil is implemented.
 Don't assume anything about Recoil from this.